nedbat/coveragepy/doc/messages.rst

   The core tracer implemented in C should have been used, but couldn't be imported.
 The reason is included in the warning message.
 The Python tracer will be used instead.

-.. _warning_no_sysmon:

-sys.monitoring isn't available in this version, using default core (no-sysmon) You requested to use the sys.monitoring measurement core, but are running on Python 3.11 or lower where it isn't available.
-A default core will be used instead.

-sys.monitoring can't measure branches in this version, using default core (no-sysmon) You requested the sys.monitoring measurement core and also branch coverage.
-  This isn't supported until the later alphas of Python 3.14.
-A default core will be used instead.

-sys.monitoring doesn't yet support dynamic contexts, using default core (no-sysmon) You requested the sys.monitoring measurement core and also dynamic contexts.
-  This isn't supported by coverage.py yet.
-A default core will be used instead.

 Disabling warnings